Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: The octahedral decomposition and hyperbolic geometry

 \begin{definition} For \(p_0, p_1, p_2, p_3 \in \widehat \CC = \CC \cup \{\infty\}\), the \defemph{cross-ratio} is

 It is well known that \(\crossrat{p_0}{p_1}{p_2}{p_3}\) is invariant under the action of \(\pslg\) by fractional linear transformations. \end{definition}

-We follow \cite[Definition 2.6]{Cho2014} and use a slightly nonstandard convention on edges and shape parameters.
+We follow \cite[Definition 2.6]{Cho2014} and use a slightly nonstandard convention on edges and shape parameters that is more convenient for our purposes.
 Our tetrahedra have signs, and the relationship between the shape parameters and the cross-ratio depends on the sign.
-It turns out that this is much more convenient for our purposes.

 \begin{definition} An ideal tetrahedron is \defemph{labeled} if its vertices are totally ordered by labeling them with the set \(\{0, 1, 2, 3\}\) and it is assigned a \defemph{sign} \(\epsilon \in \{1, -1\}\).
 If the vertices of a labeled tetrahedron \(\tau\) are at points \(p_0, p_1, p_2, p_3 \in \widehat \CC\), then we assign the edges \(01\) and \(23\) the shape parameter \(z^0\) given by the cross-ratio